 The Constitution is clear and the Supreme Court must be, too.

 The Constitution is clear and the Court must be, too.
-Regardless of any ruling on the standards governing nationwide injunctions, the Court must affirm the constitutional rights guaranteed in the Fourteenth Amendment and plainly recognize that the Trump administration’s citizenship order is illegal.
+The Court must affirm the constitutional rights guaranteed in the Fourteenth Amendment and plainly recognize that the Trump administration’s citizenship order is illegal.

 The guarantee of birthright citizenship is laid out in the Fourteenth Amendment to the Constitution, which establishes that "all persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."